ozfortress/ozfortress_docs/docs/rules/community_guidelines.md

 + Do not attempt to bypass Moderation filters, Discord bot moderation tools or any Terms of Service applicable.
 + Abuse of ozfortress staff will NOT be tolerated and is treated as a serious offence.
 + Heed the instructions of ozfortress staff.
 This one should be pretty clearly in the realm of common sense, but since it's stated here - someone has already tested this.
 The notion of "fuck around and find out" applies here.
     + If it's not already very clear, our staff volunteer their time, their energy, whole parts of their lives - because they love the game and love our community.
-This doesn't exclude them from fair criticism, but it does exclude them from the stupidity of those who want to waste their time over debating Discord rules, all of which in our case are very much common sense in civilized society.
+This doesn't exclude them from fair criticism, but it does exclude them from the stupidity of those who want to waste their time over debating Discord rules, all of which in our case are very much common sense and exist in all online communities.

 ### Punishments
-Punishments for breaches of rules are dealt with via a system of infraction points.
+Punishments for some breaches of these rules will be dealt with using a system of infraction points.
 Details of infractions that can be issued can be found [here](https://docs.ozfortress.com/rules/infractions).
+Violations of some Discord rules will only result in Discord-specific punishments.